GreenInfo-Network/MobileMapStarter2/README.md

+## MOBILE MAP STARTER 2

+A starting framework for mobile maps using Cordova/Phonegap.
+A minimal but functional, standalone mobile app from which to build your own creations.

+* A combination of AngularJS and Bootstrap forming a basic framework
+* Page-turning behavior
+* Working Leaflet map with various bug workarounds
+* L.TileLayer.Cordova for offline tile caching
+* Simple in-code documentation for customization, including pitfalls and gotchas

 ## SETUP

 You will want to run `yarn install` in this folder, to install the pieces for webpack to compile your ES2015 and SASS code.